pyca/cryptography/docs/hazmat/primitives/asymmetric/dh.rst

     Generate a new DH parameter group for use with ``backend``.

     :param generator: The :class:`int` to use as a generator.
-Often 2 or 5.
+Must be 2 or 5.

     :param key_size: The bit length of the prime modulus to generate.